Archive

 The quasi-religious overtones begin early on when Honan tells us, ”There was ennui upon ennui upon ennui set in this amazing temple to technology.”

-Then, a little further on, comes the passage that caught Kelly’s attention, and deservedly so.
-Honan writes:
+Then, a little further on, Honan writes:

 “There is a hole in my heart dug deep by advertising and envy and a desire to see a thing that is new and different and beautiful.
 A place within me that is empty, and that I want to fill it up.
 The hole makes me think electronics can help.
 And of course, they can.